tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 We'll go into sensible styling as well as tools to help automate the process for you later, so do not fret about getting things exact.
-It is often quicker to let tools like auto formatters adjust this for you, and they just tend to drastically improve consistency.
+It is often quicker to let tools like auto formatters adjust this for you, and they tend to drastically improve consistency.
 Still, it is good to have the thought of trying to make data somewhat presentable when working with it as a consideration.
 In this case, our data appears to lose some of its visual meaning with the different shape.